8. The Irresistible End

 Raise the stakes

 Entropy rules.
 Things fall apart.
 Everything goes to pieces in the end.
 And in a really good blurb trouble for our heroes should just get worse and worse and worse.
 The end of your blurb is a good point to raise the stakes.
-It’s not just our heroes’ lives that are at risk, it is the fate of all humanity . . .
-If the queen dies then the empire will fall . . .
-If the android ever falls in love, the kill switch will be triggered . . .
+It’s not just our heroes’ lives that are at risk, it is the fate of all they hold dear.
+But sometimes it can just be a little not to what is coming.

 Add a twist